sudhiraanu/codingwork12/README.md

 # codingwork12
-this a first git repository
+this is the first git repository
+Sudhir